peytoncordero/DRI25/command-line.md

 To communicate with the computer via the command line we use *text inputs*.
 It is important to stop for a minute to define what *text* means in this context.

-As humans, we are used to thinking of written texts with several layers that go from the words to different fonts, sizes, bold and cursive letters, etc. These characteristics are for the human interpretation of a text, as they help to understand information.

-For computers, however, text is something else.
-Text is merely the strings of *characters*.
-Characters are individual symbols that are represented by bytes to the computer.
-For example, in this image, we have a string of 5 characters.
-Characters are not only letters, but also symbols.

 ![A word is written colorfully.
 It says "Text!
 In simple plain lines and letters we see a mark that selects all "Text!" to annotate that that is a "string".
 Then, on the "x" it annotates "character".
 On the bottom you can read "character equals code unit" and "a code unit has a number of bites". ](/images/command-line/Text-computers.png "text")

+For computers, text is merely the strings of *characters*.
+Characters are individual symbols that are represented by bytes to the computer.
+For example, in this image, we have a string of 5 characters.
+Characters are letters(a, ñ, ș, î), numbers (1,٣,3), spaces, tab (tab), punctuation marks (¿?, “”), and symbols (@ , %, $), control characters (bell, new line, end of text), even emojis can count as characters.
+So in “This %%$$# i5 s7ilL t3xt for a computer” the computer will count 39 characters, including the spaces.

+As humans, we are used to thinking of written texts as interweaving the words, syntax, and discourse that together form a fabric (text comes from the same Latin root that textile: *texere*, “to weave”).
+Because of this, we usually interpret the formatting of a written piece along with the text to give meaning.
+Formatting includes fonts, sizes, bold and cursive letters, etc. These characteristics are part of the text as a textile, they work for our human interpretation of a text.

 As English-speaking humans, we recognize here a word ("text") with an exclamation mark.
 The computer does not recognize a word, it looks at the string for code units.